 FAQs

-We hope these answers help you learn more about bringing hope to kids through OneChild’s life-changing child development program.
-You can also find out how to write your sponsored child an encouraging letter and visit your child!
-If you have any other questions, please email info@onechild.org or call us at 800-864-0200.
+Thanks for your interest in learning more about OneChild!
+We hope these answers help you understand the incredible difference you are making.
+Plus, you can find out how to make the most of your sponsorship below.
+If you have any other questions, please email [email protected] or call 800-864-0200.
 We’ll be glad to help!

 ABOUT ONECHILD